 It was not only the missing trees that worried him, but their devastating effect on human lives and the environment.
 He read about an overall temperature rise, as the trees were previously able to provide shade and regulate the local climate.

 “Trees play a vital role in cleaning the air, absorbing pollutants and releasing oxygen.
 Without the trees, the air in Kano state has become polluted and unhealthy to breathe, leading to an increase in respiratory problems and other health issues,” he said.

-A report released in 2019, had shown that Kano state has the worst air quality in Africa.
+A report released in 2019 showed that Kano state had one of the worst air qualities in Africa.
 According to the report, Kano’s air “was more than 10 times above the maximum limits recommended by the World Health Organization (WHO) – 53.4 micrograms per cubic metre [μg/m3] of ultra-fine particles of 2.5 micrometres or less in diameter which are linked to stroke, lung cancer, heart disease and respiratory infections.”

 As a medical doctor working at Murtala Muhammad Specialists Hospital in Kano, Hashim has treated countless patients who have suffered from respiratory problems such as asthma, bronchitis, and pneumonia.
 These conditions, according to him, can be debilitating and even life-threatening, and they often require extensive treatment and care.

 “I have seen firsthand the devastating impact that lack of trees can have on respiratory health,” he told HumAngle, adding that one of the main causes of respiratory problems in Kano State is air pollution, which is often exacerbated by a lack of trees.